 In a food processor add the flesh with some skin on and the rest of the ingredients and blend until smooth.

-Serve in a dip bowl and garnish with pomegranate, freshly chopped flat Italian parsley and drizzle with olive oil.
+Finally, serve in a dip bowl and garnish with pomegranate, freshly chopped flat Italian parsley and drizzle with olive oil.

 I used fresh thyme instead of parsley and it was perfect!

-What to Have with Baba Ghanoush
+What to Have with Baba Ganoush

 - 2 medium eggplants, washed